 And finally, you get a very different flavor from both doughs.
 Pie crust has more texture and flavor, the butter is felt more.
 Puff pastry sometimes has margarine added instead, so the flavor is different.
 It also flakes and cooks differently.

-Puff pastry is laminated dough
+Puff pastry is a laminated dough

 An important distinction between puff pastry and pie dough or crust is the way butter is used.
 Both use butter, though you can sometimes find margarine puff pastry.